Senators stay alive, force decisive Game 7 with Penguins

 Asked when he determined he would have such a different game, Anderson said it began “the moment I got yanked.”
 He left Game 5 in Pittsburgh determined to make amends.

-Ottawa, in fact, almost opened the scoring when, minutes later, Erik Karlsson took a shot from the Penguins’ blueline that Pittsburgh goalie Matt Murray blocked.
+Ottawa, in fact, almost opened the scoring when, minutes later, Erik Karlsson took a shot from the Penguins’ blueline that Pittsburgh goalie Murray blocked.
 Stone then swung baseball-style at the sailing puck and almost scored, putting the puck off the post.

 By the second period, the Penguins began taking over, though their waves of attacks were repelled time and again by Ottawa’s tight defensive play.